kaidez/kaidez.github.io/_posts/2018-11-13-rejecting-javascript-frameworks.md

 All these things are great because <strong>they encourage computer science best practices within JavaScript development</strong>.
 As JS progresses from making neat rollovers to a full-on application language, it's right to bring in these practices.
 <h2>There will be naysayers</h2>
 After its release, some developers labeled React as <strong>"JAJFLWYWCI" (Just-Another-JavaScript-Framework-Library-Whatever-You-Wanna-Call-It)</strong>.
-For whatever the reason, they said we shouldn't use it...a frequent reaction to frameworks and libamong JS developers.
+For whatever the reason, they said we shouldn't use it...a frequent reaction to frameworks and libraries among JS developers.

 The comments for <em>not</em> using it aligned with at least one of these three opinions: